woooowoooo/woooobot/README.md

 A text version of the megascreen will be also be sent to facilitate use of https://voter.figgyc.uk/.

 ### Results
-When results begins, first the leaderboard will be created.
+When results begins, first the title slide and leaderboard will be created.
+Start results by sending `start`.
-Then, the results CLI will activate.
+This will activate the results CLI and send a ping to the results channel.
-After results are finished with `end`, the bot will post the full leaderboard (generated at the beginning) in the results channel, as well as in the leaderboard channel if a `leaderboards` channel id is defined in `twowConfig.json`.
+After results are finished by sending `end`, the bot will post the full leaderboard (generated at the beginning) in the results channel, as well as in the leaderboard channel if a `leaderboards` channel id is defined in `twowConfig.json`.

 It will then post a 50 message "spoiler wall" in the results channel, consisting of 49 ["morshu sentences"](#morshu) and a link to the beginning of results.
 The purpose of this is to prevent people from unintentionally seeing the results, as Discord loads the latest 50 messages in a channel when you open it and more than 50 messages are unread.